martinconic/awesome-blockchain/README.md

 # awesome-blockchain

-A collection of blockchain and related technologies ordered based on programming languages that are built on.
+A collection of blockchain and related blockchain technologies, ordered based on programming languages that are built with.

 [C++](c++/README.md)